icl-utk-edu/Julia_examples/README.md

 # Julia_examples
-Short Julia example codes to help ICLers, especially those familiar with Python, get up to speed with Julia.
+Short Julia example codes to help ICLers, especially those familiar with Python, get up to speed with Julia and the Makie plotting library.
 The first examples put an emphasis on animated plots, but hopefully, the repo will grow with time.